MicrosoftDocs/windows-dev-docs/terminal/customize-settings/global-settings.md

 ## Rendering settings

+If you are thinking about changing the rendering settings, additional information is provided on the [Troubleshooting page](./../troubleshooting.md#the-text-is-blurry) to help guide you.

 ### Screen redrawing

 When this set to `true`, the terminal will redraw the entire screen each frame.
 When set to `false`, it will render only the updates to the screen between frames.